franMarz/TexTools-Blender/README.md

 # TexTools for Blender #

-TexTools is a Free addon for Blender 3D with a set of professional UV and Texture tools.
-Back in 2009 renderhjs released the [Original TexTools](http://renderhjs.net/textools/) for 3dsMax.
+TexTools is a free addon for Blender with a set of professional UV and Texture tools.
+Back in 2009, @renderhjs released the [Original TexTools](http://renderhjs.net/textools/) for 3DS MAX, and later, the Blender add-on, which was discontinued from the 2.79 Blender version until @SavMartin ported it to the 2.8 Blender release.
 Current features include: multiple out-of-the-box Texture Baking modes, UV Layout tools (Align, Rectify, Sort, Randomize...), Texel Density tools, smart UV Selection operators, Color ID tools and some UV related Mesh creation utilities.

-## Download & Documentation ##
+## Documentation ##
 Visit the [Official Website & Documentation](http://renderhjs.net/textools/blender/) for an in depth overview of the original tools (outdated).

 ## Links ##